Supply Chain Management (SCM)

 Company Profile:

-The company is a small organization that employs 200 people.
-The primary location has employees working out of four buildings.
-Additionally, the company has three remote offices in two other counties.
+The company is a small organization with 200 employees.
+Its main location consists of four buildings, while it also operates three remote offices across two additional counties.

 Issue:

-Supplies were scattered throughout the buildings and offices, and there was no definitive inventory count or knowledge about how much money was tied up in supplies.
+Supplies were dispersed across the buildings and offices, with no clear inventory count or understanding of the financial investment tied up in them.

 Resolution: